 In this transmission about Alaska's coastal rainforest ecosystem, you’ll combine a snorkeling excursion in SeaBank waters with an immersive economics lesson on negative externalities.
 While floating amid the sounds of seagulls and bell buoys, encounter phytoplankton and other inhabitants of the marine food web—along with the realities of aquatic pollution like PAHs, sulfates, nitrates, and heavy metals released by cruise ships that use open-loop scrubber technology.
 Luckily, your pack contains a dry towel plus a pollution solution with room for both the economic benefits of tourism and a healthy Southeast Alaska environment.
 It’s all about a switch from low-quality heavy fuel oil to cleaner-burning marine gas oil, which any vessel employing a marine scrubber can easily do 100% of the time.

-For more information on marine scrubbers and sustainable cruise ship tourism, visit Southeast Alaska Conservation Council.
+For more information on the use of Heavy Fuel Oil and sustainable cruise tourism, visit Southeast Alaska Conservation Council.

 Gunalchéesh, háw'aa, and nt'oyaxsn to the Tlingit, Haida, and Tsimshian people for stewarding the lands and waters of Southeast Alaska since a time beyond human memory.